WhichBrowser/Parser-PHP/README.md

     // Blink

-Finally you can also query these properies:
+Finally you can also query versions directly:

     Browsers.browser.version.is('>', 26)
     // true